-Action and Strategies Table
+1.1 Action and Strategies Table

-Action Reference Action/Strategy Current Stage Key Performance Indicators Major Actions 1.1.1 Develop a comprehensive Landscape Master Plan that incorporates environmental aspects.
-Development A Landscape Master Plan is developed by Sept 2007.
-1.1.2 Develop a generic Parks Management Plan for the City.
-Development A Parks Management Plan is developed by Dec 2007.
-1.1.3 Develop individual Parks Management Plans in accordance with the generic Parks Management Plan.
-Development Individual Plans developed by July 2008.
-1.1.4 Develop a Local Planning Strategy for the City that is cognisant of environmental issues.
-Development Local Planning Strategy finalised and approved in 2008.
-1.1.5 Develop guidelines and awareness programs that pursue environmentally sustainable building designs in accordance with relevant legislation.
+Action/Strategy Current Stage Key Performance Major Actions maicators Develop a comprehensive Landscape Master Plan that incorporates environmental aspects.1 Development A Landscape Master Plan is developed by Sept 2007 Develop a generic Parks Management Plan for the City.2 Development A Parks Management Plan developed by Dec 2007 Develop individual Parks Management Plans in accordance with the generic Parks Management Plan.3 Development Individual Plans developed by July 2008 Develop a Local Planning Strategy for the City that is cognisant of environmental issues.
+Development Local Planning Strategy finalised and approved in 2008 Develop guidelines and awareness programs that pursue environmentally sustainable building designs in accordance with relevant legislation.
 Development Guidelines and awareness programs continually developed over the 4 years covered by this Plan in keeping with State Government initiatives.
-1.1.6 Undertake a review of planning policies with a view to incorporating sustainability in statements.
-Review Review undertaken as part of Policy Review process 1.1.7 Lobby the State Government to enhance the identification and monitoring of acid sulphate soils.
+Undertake a review of planning policies with a view to incorporating sustainability in statements.
+Review Review undertaken as part of Policy Review process Lobby the State Government to enhance the identification and monitoring of acid sulphate soils.
 Lobby Increased monitoring of acid sulphate soils undertaken and reported annually.
-Other Actions 1.1.8 Ensure protection of the City's reserves by placing relevant reserves within Schedule 5 of the City's District Planning Scheme No.2.
-Implementation Schedule 5 implementation progress reported annually
+Other Actions Ensure protection of the City's reserves by placing relevant reserves within Schedule 5 of the City's District Planning Scheme No.2.
+Implementation Schedule 5 implementation progress reported annually Work constructively with Friends Groups to protect, preserve and enhance significant bushland within the City.
+Ongoing Degree to which Friends Groups are engaged.
+Provide comments to federal, state and regional agencies on environmental issues as opportunities present themselves.
+Ongoing Submissions and comments are of a high quality.

-Document of strategic nature that sets out the landscaping requirements of the City, specifically verge planting of native species.
-It also refers to the development of Management Plans that feed back into the Landscape Master Plan (eg: Parks Management Plans, etc.) Sets out a schedule and hierarchy for the development of plans for public areas, ie: reserves, parks, etc., according to their significance.
-Referred to in the City's "Reserves, Parks and Recreation Grounds" Policy 6-1.
+Document of strategic nature that sets out the landscaping requirements of the City.
+It also refers to the development of Management Plans that feed back into the Landscape Master Plan (eg: Parks Management Plans, etc.)

+Sets out a schedule and hierarchy for the development of plans for public areas, ie: reserves, parks, etc., according to their significance.
+3 Referred to in the City's "Reserves, Parks and Recreation Grounds" Policy 6-1.